simpleiot/simpleiot/docs/architecture.md

   This allows us to only write this rule once to cover many devices.
 - When a rule triggers a notification, the rule node and any upstream nodes can optionally notify its users.
-  - Notifications are configured by node points (notify all node users, sequence notifications, etc).
-  - TODO: how to configure sequencing of notifications.

 The distributed parts of the system include the following instances: